usrofgh/traffic_devils/README.md

 Example of creating a message and sending to TG(https://t.me/traffic_devills_bot)

-In 'chat_id' you can specify your ID of account
+In 'chat_id' you can specify ID of your chat
 ```json
 {
   "bot_token": "7617819637:AAG2qbjjMgpe4UhEXWKYYpUHJStZbTSZ6rs",